 Outdoor spaces are becoming more and more important since we’re spending time at home while reducing the spread of Coronavirus.
 Perhaps you’ve looked at your outdoor space recently and felt it left a few things to be desired.
 We get it.
-Whether you have a super small balcony or a huge backyard, understanding how you want to use your space and making a few smart changes can get it ready and enjoyable in no time.
+Whether you have a super small balcony or a huge backyard, understanding how you want to use your space and making a few smart changes can help you design your outdoor space, and get it ready and enjoyable in no time.

 Once you know your focal point, establish “zones.”
 Zone out where you want your lounge space, and then dining space, for instance.
 This will help determine how much furniture you can fit, and the layout of each zone.
 Of course this is also a good time to recognize the limitations of your space—many of us don’t have space for more than one or two zones, so pick the most important and practical for your needs.
 Do you see yourself eating outside regularly?
 Then prioritize a dining zone.
 Just looking for a cozy reading spot?
 Prioritize a lounge chair area.